March 3, 2025

 Screen of user selecting the insert video option.

 PowerPoint supports MP4 files encoded with H.264 video and AAC audio.
-So, you can upload videos in file formats, such as M4V, MOV, ASF, AVI, MPG, MPEG, or WMV.
+Additionally, you can insert videos in formats such as M4V, MOV, ASF, AVI, MPG, MPEG, and WMV.
+If your file format isn't supported, consider converting it to ensure compatibility.

 If you don't want to play a video full screen, resize it to your preferred dimensions.